JSorngard/lambert_w/README.md

 ### Note on the macros

-The macros are from the [`approx`](https://docs.rs/approx/latest/approx/) crate, and are used in the documentation examples of this crate.
+The macros in the examples above are from the [`approx`](https://docs.rs/approx/latest/approx/) crate, and are used in the documentation examples of this crate.

 The assertion passes if the two supplied values are the same to within floating point error, or within an optional epsilon or relative difference.